-- Enhancements to existing local facilities, including improvements to primary care provision and wider healthcare services and facilities including but not limited to those at Colchester Hospital which will support the provision of acute and community services. - A new Health and Wellbeing Hub to be provided in the early phases of development (potentially via a phased approach to delivery) (underpinned by the most up-to date evidence base delivered via a phased approach).
-The facility shall be designed to deliver an integrated service for patients-including a cluster of general practitioners, a wide range of diagnostic services and primary care treatment-to minimise the requirement for secondary care treatment at hospital. residents and include consideration of primary, community and acute services and It should be located on an accessible site close to other community facilities: and transport infrastructure.
+- Enhancements to existing local facilities, including improvements to primary care provision and wider healthcare services and facilities including but not limited to those at Colchester Hospital which will support the provision of acute and community services. - A new Health and Wellbeing Hub (underpinned by the most up-to date evidence base delivered via a phased approach).
+The facility shall be designed to deliver an integrated service for. residents and include consideration of primary, community and acute services and should be located on an accessible site close to other community facilities and transport infrastructure.
 Any approach to health and wellbeing will include facilities that provide regard to prevention and health improvement activities. - Flexible space for health provision, located within the Neighbourhood Centres and community buildings.

-Developers should enter into early conversations with the local NHS Integrated Care Board, the North East Essex Health and Wellbeing Alliance, and other relevant partners to ensure that proposals reflect current health and social care models. which is the local place-based health partnership so to ensure that proposals reflect current health and social care models, local evidence and need.
+Developers should enter into early conversations with the local NHS Integrated Care Board, the North East Essex Health and Wellbeing Alliance which is the local place-based health partnership so to ensure that proposals reflect current health and social care models, local evidence and need.
 This partnership vehicle will also be key in supporting the development of the health impact assessment and health strategy for the GC.